mongodb-haskell/mongodb/tutorial.md

 Installing Haskell Bindings
 ---------------------------

+From Hackage using cabal:

+    $ cabal install mongoDB

 From Source:

-    $ git clone git://github.com/srp/mongoDB.git
+    $ git clone git://github.com/TonyGen/mongoDB-haskell.git mongoDB
     $ cd mongoDB
     $ runhaskell Setup.hs configure
     $ runhaskell Setup.hs build
     $ runhaskell Setup.hs install

-From Hackage using cabal:

-    $ cabal install mongoDB

 Getting Ready
 -------------

-Start a MongoDB instance for us to play with:
+Start a MongoDB instance for us to play with in a separate terminal window:

     $ mongod --dbpath <directory where Mongo will store the data>